-Data from the US Census Bureau shows that 5,044,748 new businesses were started in 2022.
+Data from the US Census Bureau shows a record-breaking 5,481,437 new businesses were started in 2023.
 The onset of the pandemic in 2020 has driven a surge in new business creation, so the number of new businesses is trending up.

-On average, there are 4.4 million businesses are started every year.
+On average, there are 4.7 million businesses started every year.
 That average is from the past five years of business formation data in the United States.
-And according to data from the US Census Bureau, 5.4 million new business applications were filed in 2021, which is the highest of any year on record and a 53% increase from 2019.
+According to data from the US Census Bureau, the nearly 5.5 million businesses started in 2023 is the highest year on record, beating out the previous record of 5,380,477 new businesses started in 2021.

 How many businesses are created each year?